ForgeFlow/ras/README.md

 ## How to install and configure Raspbian on a RPi Zero W (for the RFID attendance project) ##

+Some different libraries and codes from other repositories are employed to be able to run our program.
+Thanks to them from here for these great programs, and all the recognitions for them for the use of their code.

 ## General configuration ##

 1. Download the Raspbian Lite image from https://www.raspberrypi.org/downloads/raspbian/ as a ZIP.